gpantel/MolPainter/README.md

 molsolvator -i input.toml
 ```

-### See it in action
+### Give it a try!

-A complete demo with molecule source files will be added in the `example/` directory.
+A complete tutorial showin how to use MolPainter and MolSolvator to construct a system and perform a simulation using GROMACS is available in the `tutorial/` directory.